 Get a good quality juicer, it is worth every penny.
 Though cheap juicers are available, they can break any time (remember what happened to the juicer my mom gave me?).

-I got a Hurom for roughly $300 from a local dealer and so far it has worked very well for me.
 It was easy to assemble and the learning curve is pretty shallow.
 It did a good job extracting juice particularly from greens judging from the pretty dry pulp it left.

 Centrifugal juicers will extract juice a little bit faster but unless you’re using the pulp to bake carrot cake, masticating juicers would be a better investment particularly if you’re juicing greens.

 But add around another 30 minutes to the prep time because you’ll need to separate the pulp and juice with a strainer.

 Plus blenders are terribly noisy and can be dangerous to clean (I’ve hurt my fingers a couple of times while cleaning).